 13. Add kasuri methi (crush between palms before adding).

 14, 15 & 16.
 Turn the flame to high, and add hot water.
 Give a good mix and let the water come to a boil.

 17. Cover the pan and simmer on low flame till the vegetables are cooked completely.
 Can take 10-15 minutes.

 18. Add coriander leaves.
 Aloo Gobi Matar masala is ready to serve.

-No need to cook the onions till light brown color.
+Cook the onions until soft, no need to cook the onions till they change color.

 After adding spice powders, add little water.
 It will prevent spices from burning and also add even color to the vegetables.

 If using fresh green peas add along with aloo and gobi.
 If using frozen peas, add after a few minutes later as they take less time to cook.